 - Don’t over-mulch.
 If you have an established bed, 3” is a good depth.
 If you are starting a new mulch bed, then 4” is a good depth.

 - Make small basins around trees and bushes.
-This captures needed water for the trees instead of the water running off.
+This captures needed water for the trees and pools it instead of the water running off.

 - Don’t cover or smother plants.
 Make sure all the leaves and flowers are clean of mulch.

-- Evenly distribute the mulch.
+- Distribute the mulch evenly.
 Whether you use a rake or your hands, flower beds are more appealing when the mulch is evenly spread.

-- If mulch is delivered, put a large tarp down where it is dumped.
+- If mulch is delivered, put a large tarp down and dump it on that.
 If the mulch is dumped directly on a large tarp, cleanup is clean and quick!

 No matter what size your landscaping beds are or what plants and flowers you have in them, mulching always increases the aesthetics and appeal of the flower beds and your home.

-With our well-stocked inventory combined with our friendly customer service, we will make sure we give you the ideas and products that you need to make your backyard in 2020 your favorite yet!
+With our well-stocked inventory combined with our friendly customer service, we will make sure we give you the ideas and products that you need to make your backyard beautiful!

 Stop by the Ebyland store today; we look forward to seeing you!